 POLICY: 1.7 POLICY ON COMPLIANCE

-SCOPE: FACU LTY AND STAFF
+SCOPE: FACULTY AND STAFF

 POLICY NUMBER: 1.7

 APPROVED: March 2016

 REVISED:

-- 1.1.
+- 1. Policy - 1.1.
 Existing Policies.
 Lamar State College Port Arthur will regularly review campus policies. - 1.2.
 Establishing New or Revised Policies: Standard policies concerning the relationship between the College and its employees will be written and made available through inclusion in the policy manual.
-The President may direct that policies be created, modified, and eliminated at the president's discretion.
+The President may direct those policies be created, modified, and eliminated at the president's discretion.

 POLICY: 1.8 PUBLICATION POLICY

-SCOPE: FACULTY AND STAFF
+SCOPE: FACUL LTY AND STAFF

 POLICY NUMBER: 1.8

-APPROVED: June 2015
+APPROVED: June 20 15

-REVISED: October 2015
+REVISED: October r 2015